PhiAbs/W-CDNet/README.md

 # W-CDNet
-This repo presents W-CDNet, a neural network for weakly supervised change detection.
+This repo presents [W-CDNet](https://arxiv.org/abs/2011.03577), a neural network for weakly supervised change detection.
 The model uses a siamese network structure, consisting of two U-Nets with shared weights.
-The core of our model, the *Change Segmentation and Classification* (CSC) module, makes sure that the network learns to generate a change mask even if the model is being trained with weak supervision only.
+The core of the model, the *Change Segmentation and Classification* (CSC) module, makes sure that the network learns to generate a change mask even if the model is being trained with weak supervision only.

 ![W-CDNet model structure](docs/model_all_simplified_cropped.svg)